-Q. I chose to receive installment payments based on life expectancy so that I could withdraw exactly my RMD amount each year.
-With the waiver of 2020 RMDs, I stopped these payments.
+Q: I chose to receive installment payments based on life expectancy so that I could withdraw exactly my RMD amount each year.
+Because of the waiver of 2020 RMDs, I stopped these payments.
 Can I restart these these payments now that RMDs are required again starting in 2021?

 Answer: Yes.
-The FRTIB is permanently changing the rule that prevents you from starting installment payments based on life expectancy if you have previously received installment payments.
-Beginning in January 2021, all TSP participants who are eligible for installment payments may elect to receive installment payments based on life expectancy whether or not they previously started and then stopped installment payments.
-This means that if you are currently receiving life-expectancy-based installment payments, you may now stop them, knowing that you will be able to restart them next year.
+We permanently changed the rule that prevented you from starting installment payments based on life expectancy if you have previously received installment payments.
+All TSP participants who are eligible for installment payments may elect to receive installment payments based on life expectancy whether or not they previously started and then stopped installment payments.

-Q. Are 2020 RMDs just being postponed or are they canceled?
+Q. Were 2020 RMDs just being postponed or were they canceled?
 Will I have to receive two RMDs in 2021?

-Answer: RMDs are waived for 2020, which means they are effectively canceled.
+Answer: RMDs were waived for 2020, which means they were effectively canceled.
 You do not have to receive two RMDs in 2021.
 This is true even if 2020 is your first RMD year and, therefore, not required until April 1, 2021.
-If 2020 is your first RMD year, the first RMD you have to take will be for your second RMD year (2021) and is due December 31, 2021.
+If 2020 would have been your first RMD year, the first RMD you have to take will be for your second RMD year (2021) and is due December 31, 2021.

 Answer: If you received an RMD (or an installment payment that included an RMD) between January 1 and May 15, then you were allowed to roll those amounts over up until August 31, 2020.
-If you missed that deadline and were affected by COVID-19, see Withdrawals for participants affected by COVID-19, for rollover options.
+If you missed that deadline and were affected by COVID-19, see Withdrawals and repayments for rollover options.